 These dialogues have brought together and engaged consumers, farmers, NGOs, activists, teachers, ecologists, artists and others from many disciplinary backgrounds in challenging reflections and imaginative exchanges.

-This is a huge UN-like round table.
 ‘EXCHANGE VALUES on the table’, as it is now known, is in many respects the same as the original project.
 But with one significant difference.
 A 5-meter round table – filled with thousands of skins from unknown producers – takes the place of the 10,000 unnumbered skins that were once laid out on the floor.
 A permanent space for dialogue and exchange is thus highlighted as an integral part of the social sculpture work.
 Every person who enters the space becomes a participant, whether or not a planned forum is in progress.

 Research on EXCHANGE VALUES begun over 20 years ago.
 For over two decades it has brought together a whole spectrum of people: activists, farmers, economists, government ministers and officials, ecological campaigners, artists, psychotherapists, engineers, cultural geographers, writers and of course, consumers.